asmodehn/surefire.ex/README.md

 - **Avatar**: What is usually called a "player" in a game.
 That is the player who cares only about one game.
   It decides what to do at which time (prompted by the game), based on current game information only.
 - **Player**: The strategic player, that owns credits and plays multiple games in a row, potentially learning over time...
+- **Round**: What is usually called a "game".
+However this is limited to one instance of it, and it only involves **Avatars**, not players.
+- **Game**: The long-running gmae, consisting of multiple similar rounds...
+Player's strategy is what that matters here.

 ## Features